Do Go On - 425 - The WWI Christmas Truce

 That's beautiful.

 Did anybody else bring gifts?
-Yeah.
-I'm glad I was joking but

 Yeah.

-Is it too late to put myself on a timeout?
+Is it too late to put myself on a time out?

-Oh, just wrapped it up.
+I'll just wrap it up.

 Thank you so much for coming out.